 On the one night that I spent in Cork I remained out after the 10 o’clock curfew deliberately.
 The city seemed to be in a nervous mood, greatly augmented when the soldiers rode down from the barracks on the hill with fixed bayonets and with machine guns rattling after them.

-Thompson’s Ireland dispatches appeared in U.S. newspapers through October 1920.
-I have not found any of her clips where she made additional references to the MacSwiney interview or reported on his death.
+Thompson’s six Ireland dispatches appeared in U.S. newspapers through October 1920.
+I have not found any additional stories where she made additional references to the MacSwiney interview or reported on his death.
 Of course, not all historic newspaper content is digitized.